 A new logo with the same old problems

 Consider the scenario, you have a logo for your company but most of your marketing material looks tired and dated.
 It’s easy to blame the logo, the logo must be the problem – “we need a new logo”.
 So you spend your budget on a new clean and modern logo.
-This works great where the logo appears on its own, such as signage, but everywhere else you will run into the same issues where your print and digital marketing material looks inconsistent and out of step with your brand.
+This works great where the logo appears on its own, such as signage.
+However, everywhere else you will run into the same issues where your print and digital marketing material looks inconsistent and out of step with your brand.

 Maximising your brand refresh budget